Which city is cheaper, Barcelona or Edinburgh?

 Edinburgh usually gets more rain in January than Barcelona.
 Edinburgh gets 61 mm (2.4 in) of rain, while Barcelona receives 44 mm (1.7 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Edinburgh and Barcelona.
-Many visitors come to Edinburgh in the spring for the natural beauty.
+Many visitors come to Edinburgh in the spring for the activities around the city and the natural beauty.
 Also, most visitors come to Barcelona for the beaches, the activities around the city, and the natural beauty during these months.

 In April, Edinburgh is generally much colder than Barcelona.
-Temperatures in Edinburgh average around 7°C (45°F), and Barcelona stays around 13°C (55°F).
+Daily temperatures in Edinburgh average around 7°C (45°F), and Barcelona fluctuates around 13°C (55°F).

 People are often attracted to the plentiful sunshine in Barcelona this time of the year.
 Edinburgh usually receives less sunshine than Barcelona during spring.
 Edinburgh gets 132 hours of sunny skies, while Barcelona receives 204 hours of full sun in the spring.